nicomf1982/year-progress-bar/README.md

 ```
 ## ## What is this ?
 ```
-A simple progress bar to remember you how near to the end (of the year) we are (who needs a calendar 😬)
+you deserve to know the exactly percent of the year we are right now and how much left to finish,  with a number or fancy bar 😬
 ```
 ## ## Installation
 ```